Seeking out the greatest scones in Scotland

 The Sidings, Newtongrange

-Thanks for joining us for our Game of Scones, there really are so many fantastic cafes and tearooms across Scotland serving up amazing home baking.
+There really are so many fantastic cafes and tearooms across Scotland serving up amazing home baking.
 If you’ve got a favourite for a day out in Scotland, let us know over on our Facebook or Twitter channels so we can try them out.